Participation in Forum on January 17, 2019

 Article published the August 31, 2017

-Fertility is the result of so many factors that the definition of Fromageot (1978) is not surprising: reproduction can be considered a “luxury” function.
+Introduction Fertility is the result of so many factors that the definition of Fromageot (1978) is not surprising: reproduction can be considered a “luxury” function.
 In fact, several experiments have demonstrated how numerous and different are the causes of reduced fertility.
-Among them, nutrition has a relevant role (Wolter, 1973; Bertoni, 1990; Ferguson, 1991) related to th ...
+Among them, nutrition has a relevant role (Wolter, 1973; Bertoni, 1990; Ferguson, 1991) related to the de ...

 Article published the August 3, 2017